NOR Flash For Communication Market Size and Share

 By Type Serial NOR Dominates Communication Infrastructure

 Serial NOR controlled 72.3% of 2024 revenue, benefiting from small footprints and straightforward host controllers that suit compact radios and optical modules.
-In 2025, the communication NOR flash memory market size for Serial devices is already growing, reflecting entrenched design wins.
+In 2025, the NOR flash for communication market size for Serial devices is already growing, reflecting entrenched design wins.
 Transition momentum favors Octal variants because their eight-lane bus elevates read rates to 400 MB/s without costly pin counts, a feature prized by 5G distributed units.
 Infineon’s SEMPER portfolio, now ASIL-D certified, underscores how safety credentials differentiate the supplier.

 By Interface Standard QSPI Dominance Challenged by Octal Innovations